ljishen/nvme-env/docker/qemu-nvme/README.md

 kvm                   512000  1 kvm_amd
 ```

+Install the KVM if you don't have the KVM modules.
+For Ubuntu, here is the documentation for [KVM/Installation](https://help.ubuntu.com/community/KVM/Installation).

 ## Usage

 1. Download a Linux virtual machine image and place it into folder `img`